Benlee1000/Serenity/ProjectDocument.md

 -Sir Gideon starts off as a rather slow character for two reasons.
 One was for balancing reasons and as an incentive for the player to choose speed as opposed to attack when upgrading.
 The second was to give a bit of realism to the character.
 Sir Gideon is a knight captain who has served many years under the empire, and is growing old.
 His body doesn't move the way it used to, and I wanted the beginning to reflect that (although you can increase his speed to very high levels through the upgrade system).

-**Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

 ## Rohith Saravana: Press Kit and Trailer

-**Include links to your presskit materials and trailer.**

-**Describe how you showcased your work.
-How did you choose what to show in the trailer?
-Why did you choose your screenshots?**

 _Screenshots_
 * [level 1](https://github.com/Benlee1000/Serenity/blob/ae2b612bac768ea845e16277e664062737f33e2f/pressKit/level1.jpg)